matt-larsen-sld/wptools/README.md

 # Python WordPress Tool
+    A collection of tools for managing WordPress installations

-## PhpVariableExtrator
+## PhpVariableExtractor

+### Extractor
-  Class to extract variable from PHP file as key value pairs.
+    Class to extract variables from a PHP file as key value pairs in a Python dict.